 Though it's fairly small in scale, it is big on ambition and features a genuinely exciting programme of film, both international and homegrown, which will really get you thinking.

-Alongside thought-provoking features and shorts, there are also talks and Q&As with prolific filmmakers and actors, such as Danny Boyle and Nick Broomfield.
+Alongside thought-provoking features and shorts, there are also talks and Q&As with prolific filmmakers and actors.

 The hub of the festival is the Filmhouse cinema and bar, which is open every day until 3am (they serve food until 2.30am) for night owls who want to discuss what they’ve seen late into the night.